dash1291/fluidlearn/src/framework/README.md

 # flUId

-A reusable, self-contained **chat application platform** built on top of the Pi agent harness.
-It turns a streaming LLM conversation engine into a full React/Next.js UI — complete with interactive widgets, pagination, search, and persistence.
+A reusable chat UI framework for LLM-powered applications with interactive widgets.
+Built on the Pi agent harness, it provides streaming bubbles, reverse pagination, search UI, and localStorage persistence — leaving remote sync, search backends, and domain tools to your app.

 ## Philosophy